Codbas/GSO-Simu/README.md

 Pet level simulation is currently completed.
 If you find any bugs or errors in the code, please let me know.
 Stone simulation is currently under development.

-Written and compiled in Visual Studio 2017 Community C++/CLI